History of autism: Support

-The Iran Autism Association was founded in 2013 by treatment professionals along with autistics and their families.
+The Iran Autism Association was founded in 2013 by treatment professionals along with Autistic people and their families.

 Also in 2013, the French single mother "Rachel" had her three children taken from her by the government.
 They claimed that the children were mistreated, as evidenced by their unusual behaviour.
 Rachel claimed that their behaviour was due to autism and other conditions, but the government health authorities disagreed.
 It was subsequently determined that two of the three children had autism (with the other having ADHD), and that the mother herself had Asperger's syndrome.
 The matter gained great publicity in France, being known as the "Affaire Rachel".

+KultureCity was established in 2013 to help people with sensory processing difficulties, by American husband-and-wife doctors Julian Maha and Michelle Kong.
+The couple set up the organisation in response to the experiences of their autistic child.
+The organisation now operates in dozens of countries.

-The United States government passed the Autism CARES Act of 2014, authorising the spending of US$1.3 billion between 2015 and 2019.
+The US government passed the Autism CARES Act of 2014, authorising the spending of US$1.3 billion between 2015 and 2019.
 This extended the work of the Combating Autism Act.
 The Act was reauthorised in 2019.

+The “occupational performance skills observed during the ongoing stream of a social exchange” were first published by the American occupational therapists Barbara Boyt Schell and Glen Gillen in 2014.
+They were later adapted and adopted by the American Occupational Therapy Association as the Occupational Therapy Practice Framework Social Interaction Skills.

 The "Autism Navigator" website for parents and clinicians of children that have or are suspected of having autism, was launched in April 2015 by Florida State University.
 It is highly regarded by the American Academy of Pediatrics.

 The first Social Communication Intervention Programme (SCIP) manual was published in 2015 by British speech and language therapist Catherine Adams.
 SCIP was based on research she and others had conducted since 2005.
 The program teaches social communication skills to children.
 It involves social understanding and social interpretation, pragmatics and language processing.

 Emotion-recognition teaching game "EmotiPlay" was first developed in 2015 by Israeli educational software company Compedia.

 In October 2015, representative body Autism Canada was created through the merger of Autism Society Canada and Autism Canada Foundation.

 2016 saw Australia's main state-based and other autism representative organisations group together as the Australian Autism Alliance.